tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 	together with
 	[ncmpcpp](https://wiki.archlinux.org/index.php/Ncmpcpp).
 	Keep your immersion material in a separate folder, for example `~/Music/immersionpod`.
+	* *Condense* your immersion with [impd](https://github.com/Ajatt-Tools/impd).
+	Condensing takes a video file with subtitles and removes all parts where no one is speaking, producing an audio file with increased language density for passive listening.
 	* The most recommended video player is [mpv](https://wiki.archlinux.org/index.php/Mpv).
 	It supports [add-ons](https://github.com/mpv-player/mpv/wiki/User-Scripts)
 	many of which can be used to make language learning easier.